 Milledgeville, GA 31061

-Tickets are required for the graduate commencement ceremony.
-Each degree candidate will be issued up to 6 tickets.
-Children under the age of two who can sit on an adult's lap for the ceremony do not need a ticket.
+Tickets are required for the ceremony.
+Each degree candidate will be issued 6 tickets.
+Children under the age of two who sit on an adult's lap for the ceremony do not need a ticket.

-Guests without tickets may view the ceremony on a live feed at the Student Activity Center Magnolia Ballroom.
-We encourage families with young children to use this area.
-Individuals with mobility or hearing issues may also find this location preferable to the Centennial Center.
+Guests without tickets may view the ceremony on a live feed at Russell Auditorium or the Student Activity Center Magnolia Ballroom.
+Families may find the Magnolia Ballroom to be more accommodating to the needs of young children.

 Live Internet Viewing

 The commencement ceremony will be broadcast live over the Internet via web cast.
-You may view the ceremony from the Georgia College graduation page.
+You may view the ceremony from the Georgia College homepage.

 Students may also borrow all or part of their regalia from recent GC graduates rather than purchasing their own items.
-If borrowing attire, students need to ensure that their hood bears the appropriate color for their discipline and that they wear a master’s gown, which has long, rectangular extensions on the sleeves.
+If borrowing attire, students need to ensure that their hood bears the appropriate color for their discipline and that they wear the correct gown for their degree.

 U.S. military personnel may wear appropriate military dress uniforms in lieu of regalia.
 Regalia should not be worn over military uniform.

-Master’s and specialist students may decorate their cap.
+Master’s and specialist students are encouraged to decorate their cap.
 Inspirational messages, celebrations of achievement, and expressions of gratitude are particularly appropriate.
-Decorations should be limited to the top surface of the cap and should lay flat on the mortar board to prevent obstructing the view of others or interfering with the hooding ceremony.
-Decorations must be consistent with Georgia College’s Code of Conduct.
+Decorations should be limited to the top surface of the cap and should lay as flat to the mortar board as possible to prevent obstructing the view of others or interfering with the hooding ceremony.
+Decorations should be consistent with Georgia College’s Code of Conduct and reflect our commitment to the 3Rs.
 The university reserves the right to require graduates to change their cap if it is deemed inappropriate.
+If you have questions about whether or not your decoration is appropriate, you may email a picture of your cap to firstname.lastname@example.org in advance of the ceremony.

 The tam worn by doctoral students should not be decorated.